 Always shop with Camelizer

-Not every Amazon deal is actually a deal and it’s not uncommon for a standard price to be advertised as a can’t-miss discount.
-To find out if a product is truly on sale the best tool at your disposal is CamelCamelCamel.
-This web app displays the price history of most items available on Amazon.
-Just paste the product's full Amazon URL into the CamelCamelCamel website and you’ll get a price chart outlining that item’s price history on Amazon.
-There’s even a browser extension, called The Camelizer (opens in new tab), which lets you bring up a price history chart without even needing to leave the Amazon product page.
-Keep in mind that it doesn’t track everything Amazon sells and price history isn’t always 100% accurate, but it’s an excellent tool every regular Amazon shopper should use.
+Not every deal you come across on Amazon will save you money.
+To find out if a product is truly on sale I rely on CamelCamelCamel (opens in new tab), a website that displays the price history of most items sold on Amazon.
+Just paste the product's full Amazon URL in CamelCamelCamel and the site will show you a price chart outlining that device's price history on Amazon.
+Personally, I prefer to use their browser extension, The Camelizer (opens in new tab), which lets you glance at price charts directly from your browser.
+Keep in mind it doesn’t track everything Amazon sells and price history isn’t always 100% accurate, but it’s an excellent tool every Amazon shopper should use.

-This is another tip that’s all about being flexible.
-If you’re looking for a popular product like an iPad, flagship colours like Space Grey tend to be best sellers while, for example, a Rose Gold model tends to experience slightly less demand.
+Not everyone wants a Rose Gold colored iPad Air.
 As a result, Amazon tends to offer bigger discounts on less-coveted devices.
-So while a Space Grey iPad Air may sell for list price, the Rose colored tablet might be £30 off.
-Likewise, sometimes the higher-priced configurations (e.g. the 1TB model) might receive steeper discounts than the base models.
-This happens not only with tech devices, but with most items that come in various colours or configurations, like coffee machines, blankets, mixers, and more.
-Bottom line, if you’ve not got your heart set on a particular colour or configuration then you’re more likely to score a deal.
+So while the Space Gray iPad Air may sell for list price, the Rose colored tablet might be $50 off.
+I see this everyday when searching for deals on Amazon.
+Likewise, sometimes the higher priced configurations (e.g. the 1TB model) might receive steeper discounts than the base models.
+This happens not only with tech devices, but with most items that come in various colors, like coffee machines, blankets, mixers, and more.
+Bottom line — not all Amazon deals are cut from the same cloth, so it’s worth checking all configurations of a device until you find the best price.